ProbablyStupid/SimpleOpenScreenPlayer/README.md

 # Simple Open Screen Player

-A simple Java Swing Application to display an image on full screen and can be made almost **impossible to close**.
+A simple Java Swing Application to display an image on full screen and can be made **very difficult to close**.
 Light-weight and portable.
 Java 8 compatible.

 Found a way to close the application in `-noexit -captureMouse` mode?
 Great!
 Now open a ticket/issue so we can make the application even more robust. 😃

+This application is meant as a research project.
+It is not malware and not intended as such.
+However, if used improperly, it may require a forced restart of your machine.
+Please be aware of this.

 ## Planned features